shuding/tilg/README.md

   <i>Logs of “count = ?”.</i>
 </p>

-You can also know where the message is from:
+You can know where the message is from, too:

 <p align=center>
   <img width="650" alt="trace" src="/screenshots/trace.png">